 You will learn about integrated solutions to emerging plant pathogens, which are rooted in the science of molecular plant-microbe interactions, plant immunity, microbial pathogenesis and data science.
 You will also learn the leadership and management skills required to make a difference on the ground.
 We adopt innovative teaching methods that encourage active and independent learning with less emphasis on traditional didactic lectures.
-You will deepen your learning in the last module of the course by working with a team on a scenario-based research project.
+You will deepen your learning in the last module of the course by working on a scenario-based research project.

 You will be taught by TSL’s world-leading researchers including Professor Nick Talbot FRS, Professor Sophien Kamoun FRS, Professor Jonathan Jones FRS, Professor Wenbo Ma, Professor Cyril Zipfel, Professor Dan MacLean, Dr Matthew Moscou, Dr Peter van Esse, Dr Frank Menke and international guest speakers involved in global plant health.
 Three of these researchers are in the 2020 Highly Cited Researchers list of the top 1% scientists on the globe.
 You will also learn from our staff scientists, research students and post-doctoral workers.